Paige's Return to Deutschland!

 But also, as the title of this book might suggest, PB^2 is a bit of a low point.

 Funny enough, I didn't start reading this book at the low point.
-Totally unrelated, things just devolved.
+Totally unrelated, things just devolved because AI.
 Nevertheless, I am very serious about the old "until death do us part".
 And so, I soldier on with some very practical encouragement from Jancee Dunn.

 The author does a much better job of putting to words the social phenomenon that I've been seeing play out around me.
 Women in my generation are bringing home the bacon and cooking it, so to speak.
 They've been told they can do anything, and so they are doing it.
 Heterosexual men, by and large, are a generation behind.
 They think as long as they are earning a paycheck whilst not being alcoholics nor beating their wives then they are nailing it.
 Meanwhile, heterosexual women everywhere are like, "Why don't I have a partner?"